Panama City, Panama

 We asked people about the cost of living in Panama City, they wrote:

 "Cost of living depend on what you buy at the grocery store.
 If you buy locally, it is cheaper but very limited products so you need to buy grocery products from the USA that are much more expensive here than in the USA.
 Again, it depends on how you feed yourself, we eat healthy with product variety that are missing locally.
 Pricesmart (same as Costco) is a good choice to buy at lower price.
 Buying other type of products (TV, computer, furniture, etc) is expensive in Panama as it's always full price (full MSRP) and rarely on sale.
-If you can find your product at Pricesmart, it will be your best place to buy as they have the lowest price. ," wrote one expat living in Panama City.
+If you can find your product at Pricesmart, it will be your best place to buy as they have the lowest price. ," remarked one expat in Panama City.

 What are the visa & residency requirements in Panama City?

 "In order to visit Panama City, visitors must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, a passport-sized photograph, and a fee.
 Depending on the type of visa, additional documents may be required.
 In order to obtain residency in Panama City, Panama, applicants must submit an application form, a valid passport, a passport-sized photograph, a police record, a medical certificate, and a fee.
 Depending on the type of residency, additional documents may be required.
-Once the application is approved, the applicant will receive a residency card, which must be renewed every two years," mentioned an expat living in Panama City.
+Once the application is approved, the applicant will receive a residency card, which must be renewed every two years," wrote one expat living in Panama City.

 Why do people move to Panama City?